Vulnerable Democrat Doug Jones will vote to convict Trump

 It would take 67 votes in the Republican-dominated Senate — two-thirds of senators — to remove Trump.
 No Republicans have indicated so far that they will vote to convict.

 Jones faces reelection this fall from a heavily Republican state that Trump carried by 28 percentage points in 2016.
-In an upset, he narrowly won a special election for a vacant seat in 2017 against Republican nominee Roy Moore, who’d been accused of sexual misconduct with teenagers when he was in his thirties.
+In an upset, Jones narrowly won a special election for a vacant seat in 2017 against Republican nominee Roy Moore, who had been accused of sexual misconduct with teenagers when he was in his thirties.

-Jones, who will need to win support from independents and some Republicans to win reelection this fall, lashed out at Washington’s growing partisanship.
+Jones, who will need to win support from independents and some Republicans to win reelection this fall, lamented Washington’s worsening partisan divide.

 “I fear that moral courage, country before party, is a rare commodity these days,” said Jones.
 He said that quality is “harder to put into action when political careers may be on the line.”

-Jones had long indicated that he’d been troubled by Trump’s actions pressuring Ukraine to seek harmful information on political foe Joe Biden.
+Jones had long indicated that he was troubled by Trump’s actions pressuring Ukraine to seek harmful information on political foe Joe Biden.

 Jones said the impeachment article accusing Trump of obstructing Congress’ investigation of his behavior gave him the most trouble.
 He said Wednesday that while he wished House investigators had pushed harder for more documents and witnesses, “I believe the president deliberately and unconstitutionally obstructed Congress by refusing to cooperate with the investigation in any way.”